-This is a never fail recipe that produces moist light muffins that are very tasty.
-It’s a recipe that you will want to make again and again because it’s easy to make and always works.
+This recipe produces moist light muffins that are very tasty.
+It’s a recipe you will want to make repeatedly because it’s easy to make and always works.

 What you need